Keavy Lynch: Music career

 In 1997, Keavy and Edele formed the girl group Butterfly Farm with their friend Sinéad O'Carroll.
 They began writing and recording together, but soon realised that there was "someone missing".
 Upon Keavy's suggestion, they asked Lindsay Armaou to audition and she played a tape recording of a song she had written.
-The other girls liked it and Lindsay became the fourth member of the band, who later changed their name to B*Witched.
+The other girls liked it and Armaou became the fourth member of the band, who later changed their name to B*Witched.

-After B*Witched split in 2002, Keavy remained somewhat active in the music industry, forming Ziiiing!, a production and songwriting company, with musical partner Alex Toms.
+After B*Witched split in 2002, Lynch remained somewhat active in the music industry, forming Ziiiing!, a production and songwriting company, with musical partner Alex Toms.
 In 2011, she and Edele formed a new group, Barbarellas.
-Keavy is also a party and function singer with The Collection/The Monaco Band.
+She is also a party and function singer with The Collection/The Monaco Band.

 In 2012, B*Witched, 911, Five, Atomic Kitten, Honeyz and Liberty X reunited for the ITV2 reality-documentary series The Big Reunion.

-Stage career
+Other work

-Keavy took the lead role in a pantomime performance of Snow White in December 2005 at the Theatre Royal in Nottingham.
-Keavy returned to the stage in 2015, appearing as a forest sprite in Robin Hood and the Babes in the Wood at Woodville Halls Theatre, Gravesend.
+Lynch took the lead role in a pantomime performance of Snow White in December 2005 at the Theatre Royal in Nottingham.
+She returned to the stage in 2015, appearing as a forest sprite in Robin Hood and the Babes in the Wood at Woodville Halls Theatre, Gravesend.

-Counselling career

-In 2014, Keavy completed a degree, BSc Reflective Therapeutic Practice, to become a qualified humanistic counsellor.
+In 2014, Lynch completed a degree, BSc Reflective Therapeutic Practice, to become a qualified humanistic counsellor.
 Her practice is located in Kingston upon Thames.

-Keavy is patron of a mental health charity, Stand Down, which offers counselling to those who suffer mental trauma as a result of military service.
-Keavy said "I am very excited and feel honoured to be a patron for Stand Down.
+Lynch is patron of a mental health charity, Stand Down, which offers counselling to those who suffer mental trauma as a result of military service.
+She said "I am very excited and feel honoured to be a patron for Stand Down.
 I think it is a service that is very much needed and a service that these men and women deserve.
 I may not agree with war but these men and woman are risking their lives everyday fighting for the country I live in and I am grateful for that."

 Personal life

-In 2007, Keavy admitted that when B*Witched split up after the group was dropped by their record company Sony Music, she suffered from depression and contemplated suicide.
-In 2011, Keavy said "I don't suffer from depression now.
+In 2007, Lynch admitted that when B*Witched split up after the group was dropped by their record company Sony Music, she suffered from depression and contemplated suicide.
+In 2011, she said "I don't suffer from depression now.
 It was that one time, but it lasted for way too many years.
 I should have got help."
-In May 2017, Keavy married her partner of two years, Nathaniel Comer, but the pair have since divorced.
-In September 2017, the couple were expecting their first child.
-On 31 January 2018, Keavy gave birth to their first daughter, Freya.
-On 29 October 2020, Keavy gave birth to twins.
-As of 2023 she is legally divorced and has been separated for three years.
+In May 2017, Lynch married her partner of two years, Nathaniel Comer.
+The couple have three children together.
+As of 2023, she is legally divorced and has been separated for three years.